Justice for Families

 Statute of Limitations

 The statute of limitations is the legally prescribed time limit within which a wrongful death claim must be filed, varying by jurisdiction.
+In Florida, wrongful death claims generally must be filed within two years of the date of death.

 Beneficiary